-- If your program requires more than a standard physical, such as vision testing, urinalysis, blood work, an EKG, chest x-ray, etc., inform the Student Health Center staff when you call to make your appointment.
+- If your program requires more than a standard physical, such as vision testing, urinalysis, blood work, an EKG, chest x-ray, etc., inform the Center for Student Health and Well-Being staff when you call to make your appointment.
 You will schedule an additional appointment several days prior to your regular physical, and the nurse will assist you in scheduling an x-ray or EKG at Davidson Family Medicine, if needed.

 Not sure if you need vaccines?
 Check the Centers for Disease Control recommendations for your area of travel, print them and bring them with you to your appointment.
 Also bring with you any records of vaccines you may have received after those recorded in your first-year entry forms.

-The Student Health Center stocks meningococcal, tetanus, and Hepatitis A and B vaccines, which can be charged to your tuition bill.
-Davidson Family Medicine can provide additional travel vaccines, but you must make an appointment at the Student Health Center first in order to get a vaccine order and avoid an office charge at Davidson Family Medicine.
+The Center for Student Health and Well-Being stocks meningococcal, tetanus, and Hepatitis A and B vaccines, which can be charged to your tuition bill.
+Davidson Family Medicine can provide additional travel vaccines, but you must make an appointment at the Center for Student Health and Well-Being first in order to get a vaccine order and avoid an office charge at Davidson Family Medicine.

-Note: Typhoid and Yellow Fever vaccines are expensive and have short shelf lives, so if the Student Health Center physician gives you an order to get either of these at Davidson Family Medicine, you should call the office first (704-892-5454) to make sure the vaccine is available at the time of your appointment.
+Note: Typhoid and Yellow Fever vaccines are expensive and have short shelf lives, so if the Center for Student Health and Well-Being physician gives you an order to get either of these at Davidson Family Medicine, you should call the office first (704-892-5454) to make sure the vaccine is available at the time of your appointment.

 Davidson Family Medicine will file your insurance claim as a courtesy, but you should be prepared to pay for vaccines, EKGs and chest x-rays at the time of service.
 The office accepts payment with cash, personal checks, Visa and MasterCard.
 It does not accept Cat Cards.